Merzasphor/MWSE/docs/source/lua/type/tes3reference/enable.rst

 enable
 ====================================================================================================

 Shows the reference, restarts all scripts for it, reattaches all dynamic lights and sounds, and restarts any mobile simulation if the player is close enough.
+Sets the reference as modified implicitly.

 Returns
 ----------------------------------------------------------------------------------------------------